Shiva Star

-Shiva Star, originally just SHIVA, is a high-powered pulsed-power research device located at the Air Force Research Laboratory on the Kirtland Air Force Base in Albuquerque, New Mexico.
+Shiva Star, originally just SHIVA, is a high-powered pulsed-power research device located at the Air Force Research Laboratory on Kirtland Air Force Base in Albuquerque, New Mexico.
 The device was originally built in the 1970s for high-power x-ray research, was later re-directed to studies for the Strategic Defense Initiative (SDI), and is now being used for magnetized target fusion research.
 Shiva Star was named after the Hindu god Shiva, partly because its prototype originally had four "arms"; it later got six "arms".

 Topics of research

 Spacecraft propulsion

 Research at Princeton University in using Z-Pinch devices as a potential space propulsion device led to the exploration of the resulting x-ray production.
 This led directly to the original SHIVA effort in 1971.
 In these experiments a thin foil of a "high-Z" metal (lead, uranium, etc.) was rapidly compressed magnetically by dumping the output of capacitor banks into magnetic coils.
 As it was first built in 1974, SHIVA I consisted of four banks of capacitors arranged in a cross shape with the experimental chamber in the middle.
 The capacitors held 1 MJ at 100 kV, able to discharge them in 1 μs.
 Early experiments were hampered by problems with the implosion, but by 1976 successful implosions were being carried out.
 The capacitor banks were then upgraded to 1.9 MJ at 120 kV in 1979, becoming Shiva II.
 Another upgrade followed in 1982, adding two more capacitor banks, thereby changing the shape from a cross to a star, resulting in the current Shiva Star device.
 Shiva Star was also used as a dense plasma focus driver in the mid-80s, and as an experimental magnetic driver for conventional projectiles in the late-80s.